TombstoneTumbleweedArt/import-ply-as-verts/README.md

 ![31-Notes](https://user-images.githubusercontent.com/24717972/158804408-633a6bcf-fe94-416a-8e21-751b29687b2f.png)

 # Compatibility
+  - If your PLY won't work, contact me and we'll figure out why.
   - Best results will be had with Blender 3.1 or later (4.0 is verified).
   - Mesh Import is verified for 3.0 (thanks to <strong>Carisma Alex</strong> for asking!) and works exactly like the process in <a href="https://youtu.be/4u-kS9IeTc4">Mandelbulb3D - BTracer2 Workflow Basic</a>.
 However, the Point Cloud object requires new functionality added in Blender 3.1 to correctly assign the colors.
 Direct import results in a charcoal briquette with missing surface normals.
 A workaround is to create the Point Cloud in 3.1 (with applied Geo Node Modifier), save as a .blend file or export to a modern format like .gltf, and open in 3.0.
 A call to (Edit Mode) Mesh->Normals->Recalculate Outside is usually necessary.